 2. Tone It Up

 If you have dark hair, you should know that going for a color like platinum or ash blonde is risky, especially at home!
 In fact, we highly advise against doing so because of the damage it would do to keep the bleach on your hair for long enough to get it right.
-And even if you follow every step on the box, likely, you’ll still won’t get the results you hoped for.
+Even if you follow every step on the box, you still won’t get the results you hoped for.

 The simple fix?
 Toner.
 A toner lifts certain tones (brassy, reddish, or yellow, depending on the toner) from your hair.
 Which one you get depends on which tones you want to cancel out.
-Please don’t overdo it though–you don’t want purple hair when you’re trying for platinum.
+Please don’t overdo it though — you don’t want purple hair when you’re trying for platinum.
 You can get them at drugstores, supermarkets, and the like, but even then, some professional input is recommended.
+When it comes to all things beauty wellness, Glamifornia can provide you with trusted recommendations and advice for your hair care needs.

 3. Do a Strand Test